-There are two campus papers, the Badger Herald www.badgerherald.com and the Daily Cardinal www.dailycardinal.com.
-The Isthmus www.thedailypage.com and the Wisconsin State Journal www.madison.com are local newspapers.
+There are two campus papers, the Badger Herald and the Daily Cardinal.
+The Isthmus and the Wisconsin State Journal are local newspapers.
 Additionally, there are many free special interest papers on campus.

 FINDING A JOB

 As an international student you are eligible to work on campus up to 20 hours per week when school is in session.
 During winter, spring, and summer breaks, immigration regulations do not limit the number of hours you can work.
 Please defer to campus policies for work limits during these times.
 On-campus jobs include work in the UW-Madison student unions, libraries, recreational centers and in academic and administrative departments.
 Students on an F-1 visa do not need permission to obtain such a job.
 Students on a J-1 visa are required to obtain permission from their J-1 sponsor; paperwork for obtaining permission is available at International Student Services (ISS).